mccoyh/CS-362-Project/Proposal.md

 **Exceptions**:
 - Video fails to save.
 - The application crashes during editing.

+## Software Architecture
+**User Interface**:
+The UI needs to provide simple and clear options to the user to interact with the media player.
+Videos need to render and playback smoothly.
+- The UI links user actions with the libraries used perform all the features and specifications of the application.

+**Backend Libraries**:
+Libraries are used to facilitate the core functionalities of application.
+Each implemented library focuses on a single functionality of the application, creating a modular design.
+- The libraries are called by the UI to implement their functionalities.
+Libraries also link to third party or standard libraries to optimally perform complex operations.

+## Software Design
+**User Interface**:
+The UI wil be implemented through a the IMGUI library.
+This component is responsible for collecting the users actions and displaying the results to the user.

+**Backend Libraries**:
+The backend libaries provide the functionality of the applicaiton.
+They integrate functions provided by third party and standard libraries to fit the needs of the media player as well as create the workflow between operations.
+Each backend library is defined by a core feature of the media player creating a modular design where each feature works independently.
+The third party libraries include IMGUI, FFMPeg, Whisper ASR CPP, and Vulkan SDK.

+## Coding guidlines
+The C++ Core Guidlines will be used to create a constistent coding style between project members.
+These are common guidelines widely used and adopted in the world.
+The guidelines specify ways to enforce their rules through several options: static analysis, compiler, run-time checks, and human review.
+All pull request to the main branch require approval from another member, ensuring multiple sets of eyes have looked over the code for consistent style and best practices.

 ## Conclusion
 The Desktop Media Player project combines innovative features with a user-centric approach to create a streamlined, reliable video playback and editing tool.
 By prioritizing simplicity, accessibility, and performance, this project aims to fill the gap between complex professional tools and basic video players.
 With a strong focus on modularity and cross-platform capabilities, the player offers an adaptable solution for modern media consumption and creation.